 These days it’s easy to see the draw of vacation ownership and timeshares on the secondary market.
 With hectic work lives and the increasing cost of vacations, more travelers are seeing timeshares as a viable alternative to the traditional vacation.
 For those looking into vacation ownership, timeshare resales are a great option to save money while still getting most of the same benefits.
-We’ve broken down everything you need to know before you decide to buy or sell a timeshare.
+We’ve broken down everything you need to know before you decide to buy a timeshare resale.